 It’s important to thoroughly assess how much money you need to support yourself in retirement.
 So before you offer financial aid to others, make sure you have sufficient resources to contribute.

 Careful planning can benefit both you and your charity

-In addition to the emotional satisfaction you can derive from helping worthy causes, you can also realize some tax benefits.
-The full amount of your charitable gift may be deducted from the value of your taxable estate.
+In addition to the emotional satisfaction you can derive from helping worthy causes, you may also be able to realize some tax benefits.

 Options for charitable giving